chirrag03/OCA-OCP-Java-Concepts/Threads/Theory/Threads.md

 **Key Points:**

-1) A thread can acquire more than one lock.
-For example, a thread can enter a synchronized method, thus acquiring a lock, and then immediately invoke a synchronized method on a different object, thus acquiring that lock as well.
+**1) A thread can acquire more than one lock.** For example, a thread can enter a synchronized method, thus acquiring a lock, and then immediately invoke a synchronized method on a different object, thus acquiring that lock as well.
 As the stack unwinds, locks are released again.
 Also, if a thread acquires a lock and then attempts to call a synchronized method on that same object, no problem.
 The JVM knows that this thread already has the lock for this object, so the thread is free to call another synchronized method on the same object, using the lock the thread already has.

 **2) What Happens If a Thread Can't Get the Lock?**

 If a thread tries to enter a synchronized method and the lock is already taken, the thread is said to be blocked on the object's lock.
 Essentially, the thread goes into a kind of pool for that particular object and has to sit there until the lock is released and the thread can again become runnable/running.
 Just because a lock is released doesn't mean any particular thread will get it.
 There might be three threads waiting for a single lock, for example, and there's no guarantee that the thread that has waited the longest will get the lock first.

-3) Not all methods in a class need to be synchronized.
-A class can have both synchronized and non-synchronized methods.
+**3) Not all methods in a class need to be synchronized.
+A class can have both synchronized and non-synchronized methods.**

 If a class has both synchronized and non-synchronized methods, multiple threads can still access the class's non-synchronized methods!
 If you have methods that don't access the data you're trying to protect, then you don't need to synchronize them.